guiguipp/broomball-react-app/README.md

 - [Records](#Records)

 ## Players
-This page allows to add Players to the app's database.
+The [Players](https://broomball.herokuapp.com/Player) page allows to add Players to the app's database.

 Players can be of two types: **Members** and **Ten Buckers**.
 This reflects how the group is managed: there are 30 players who regularly pay membership fees to be able to play all games, while some players are added on a per game basis, as needed to fill benches, for a cost of $10 (hence the "Ten Bucker" name).